 Since 2003, the Union County Sheriff’s Office in cooperation with Project Lifesaver International continues to bring to the citizens of Union County a valuable service in Project Lifesaver.

-This program is a valuable tool for law enforcement to assist in the locating of lost or wandering individuals who suffer from Alzheimer’s Disease and related dementia disorders such as Down’s Syndrome and Autism.
-The facts are that over 5,0000,000 people in the U.S.A. have Alzheimer’s Disease.
+This program is a valuable tool for law enforcement to assist in the locating of lost or wandering individuals who suffer from Alzheimer’s disease and related dementia disorders such as Down syndrome and autism spectrum disorder.
+The facts are that over 5,700,000 people in the U.S.A. have Alzheimer’s disease.
 That number will triple by 2050.
 Well over 50% of these people will wander or become lost and possibly put themselves at serious risk of injury or even death.

 These individuals usually will not call out for help and will not respond to those who may be searching for their safe return.
 The first minutes after a loved one is noticed missing can be extremely stressful for the family.
 Knowing what to do and who to call can be vital to a quick and safe recovery.